Climate and Earth's Energy Balance

 The water cycle is driven primarily by the energy from the sun.
 This solar energy drives the cycle by evaporating water from the oceans, lakes, rivers, and even the soil.
 Other water moves from plants to the atmosphere through the process of transpiration.
 As liquid water evaporates or transpires, it forms water vapor and clouds, where water droplets eventually gain enough mass to fall back to Earth as precipitation.
 The precipitation then becomes run-off or ground water, and works its wayover various timescalesback into the surface reservoirs.
 The water cycle is essentially a closed system, meaning that the volume of water that is in the hydrosphere today is the same amount of water that has always been present in the Earth system.

 As discussed earlier, the water cycle not only redistributes water around Earth, it also absorbs and redistributes solar energy between locations.
-Latent heatingLatent heating: the energy required to change a substance to a higher state of matter (solid to liquid to gas).
-This same energy is released from the substance when the change of state is reversed (gas to liquid to solid). of Earth's atmosphere occurs as energy, primarily from the sun, causes liquid water to transform to another phase.
+Latent heatingLatent heating: the energy required to change a substance to a higher state of matter (solid to liquid, or liquid to gas).
+This same energy is released from the substance when the change of state is reversed (gas to liquid, or liquid to solid). of Earth's atmosphere occurs as energy, primarily from the sun, causes liquid water to transform to another phase.
 As this occurs, liquid water absorbs energy, causing it to evaporate and form water vapor.
 The process of evaporation absorbs tremendous amounts of incoming solar energy.
 Through the process of latent heating, energy is transferred into the atmosphere when the water vapor condenses during the formation of clouds.
 For example, think of how a puddle, following a rainstorm, keeps a sidewalk cool until it is completely dried by the sunshine.
-The incoming solar energy is being used to drive the process of evaporation.
+The incoming solar radiation is being used to drive the process of evaporation.
 Once the water is gone, the sidewalk begins to absorb solar radiation and heat up.
-If you touch the sidewalk with bare feet you can feel this sensible heat.
+If you touch the sidewalk with bare feet you can feel this sensible heatsensible heat: the excess radiative energy that has passed from Earth's surface to the atmosphere through advection, conduction, and convection processes..

 Lab Activity Instructions